longhorn/website/content/docs/0.8.1/volumes-and-nodes/detaching-volumes.md

 Otherwise, delete the job with `kubectl delete job/<name>`.

 #### ReplicaSet
-Edit the replicaset with `kubectl edit replicaset/<name>`.
+Edit the ReplicaSet with `kubectl edit replicaset/<name>`.

 Set `.spec.replicas` to `0`.

 #### ReplicationController
-Edit the replicationcontroller with `kubectl edit rc/<name>`.
+Edit the ReplicationController with `kubectl edit rc/<name>`.

 Set `.spec.replicas` to `0`.

-Wait for the volumes using by the Kubernetes to complete detaching.
+Wait for the volumes used by Kubernetes to complete detachment.

 Then detach all remaining volumes from Longhorn UI.
 These volumes were most likely created and attached outside of Kubernetes via Longhorn UI or REST API.